 At Hewitt, our young scientists work collaboratively as they build resilience and perseverance through hands-on learning.
 Following their own questions and curiosity, our girls are continually engaged in collecting information, solving problems, applying creativity, and communicating what they learn in our lab and out in the field.

 As part of Hewitt’s commitment to educating girls as global citizens, students begin studying Spanish in kindergarten.
-By focusing on a second language at an early age, girls have time to absorb the sound of the language and begin to master basic vocabulary and grammar structures, preparing them for more intensive study in middle school.
-Lower school language classes are fun, creative, and action oriented, full of lively visual and audio documents.
-Lessons use gradual, spiral approaches to reinforce learning from one lesson to the next.
-Throughout the program, students focus on the incremental development of listening, reading, speaking, and writing skills, developing a good ear for the language and confidence in both oral and written communication.
+By focusing on a second language at an early age, students have time to absorb the sound of the language and begin to master basic vocabulary and grammar structures, preparing them for more intensive study in middle school.
+Lower school Spanish classes are fun, creative, and action oriented, full of lively and engaging content that reinforces learning from one lesson to the next.
+Hewitt’s unique Spanish curriculum incorporates grade-level concepts from social studies, social-emotional learning units, and sustainability.
+Owing to this gradual and spiraled approach to teaching and learning, students develop a good understanding of the language, and confidence in both oral and written communication.

 Music